cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 :   Visit <https://quiz.jinhong.org> and sign up
     with your UWA email address, then attempt the quizzes (in your own time, if you don't finish them in the lab).

+    Note that you need to register on Moodle **before week 4** – only enrolled CITS5501 students are permitted to take the assessments, so early in week 4, any unenrolled Moodle participants will be removed, and self-registration will be locked.

 **Assessed vs unassessed Moodle activities**